OSGConnect/OUTDATED-tutorial-stashcache-blast/README.md

 * database file: **nt.fa**
 * database index files: **nt.fa.nhr  nt.fa.nin  nt.fa.nsq**

-These files are currently being stored in `/cvmfs/stash.osgstorage.org/user/eharstad/public/blast_database/`.
+These files are currently being stored in `/cvmfs/stash.osgstorage.org/user/eharstad/public/blast_database_old/`.
+Please note that these database files are for demo purposes only!!!!!
+They have not been updated and should not be used to run actual analyses.

 ***
 First, let's take a look at the HTCondor job submission script: